luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ## Coverage for introns of interest
 To perform the more focussed analysis on the 167 retained introns identified using VAST-tools, use this script in R which  calculates a ratio of intron sequence coverage and surrounding exons.

-input = BAM files.

-First I required that the gene where the event is occurring is expressed.
+First check that the gene where the event is occurring is expressed.

-Then I required that this event exhibits a change over time of at least 10%.
+Then check the event exhibits a change over time of at least 10%.

-Finally I inspected visually all selected IR events occurring at Day 7 NPC stage in VCP mutant and at Day 14 pMN stage in CTRL to end up with the list of 167 events to get a high confidence list.
+Finally inspect visually all selected IR events occurring at Day 7 NPC stage in VCP mutant and at Day 14 pMN stage in CTRL to end up with the list of 167 events to get a high confidence list.

 To then get a value of IR across diverse data-sets I then wrote the custom code that computed the ratio between coverage of the intron versus average coverage of the neighbouring exons.

 Import the results obtained from VAST-tools (remember analysis in VCP & CTRL over time performed initially independently)

 Select the events of interest.